 Day 1256 ~ A Day in the LifeFebruary 21st, 2014

 The Villa has that deck by the pool.
 Turns out there are two cats who live under there and are in the process of having a family.
 When they (the felines) returned home last night Pippin spotted them -- and followed.
 He managed to weasel his way through their narrow doorway and under the deck.

 You can only imagine the melée that transpired.
 Excited barking by Pippin, yowls and howls and hissing from the cats.
-Nana goes berserk.
+Anna goes berserk.
 "They are killing him!
 PIPPIN, PIPPIN!
 COME OUT!"

 Then an idea struck me.
 Cats hate water.
 Pippin hates water.
 Pippin loves food.